dylan-lang/opendylan/documentation/library-reference/source/io/print.rst

 circular printing, how deep within a data structure to print, how many elements in long sequences to print before using an ellipsis notation, whether pretty printing is desired, and so on.
-Users extend :func:`print`’s ability to print various objects by adding methods to the :gf:`print-object` function.
+Users extend :func:`print`'s ability to print various objects by adding methods to the :gf:`print-object` function.
 The :func:`print` function handles most of the overhead to satisfy special print requests, outputting any special notations required, and it only calls :gf:`print-object` when it is necessary to print objects.
-Users should always call the :func:`print` function to output objects, especially recursively from within :gf:`print-object` methods to output an object’s components.
+Users should always call the :func:`print` function to output objects, especially recursively from within :gf:`print-object` methods to output an object's components.
 Users should never call :gf:`print-object` directly.

 The IO library exports two modules for use with printing, *print* and